Considering a referral

 What are the basic criteria for referral?

-- The victim is willing to have the case come to us instead of pressing charges or letting the offender be summonsed.
+- The victim is willing to have the case come to us instead of pressing charges or letting the responsible party (RP) be summonsed.

-- The offender is admitting the wrongdoing.
+- The RP is admitting the wrongdoing.
 (They may not understand the full ripple effects of the harm.
 That’s OK.
 Such understanding will emerge in the process.)

 - We can be reasonably sure of a safe process.
 If there are physical or emotional risks, we may return the case to you.